Sara Duterte: Vice presidency (2022–present)

-On May 11, 2022, Marcos announced that Duterte agreed to join his cabinet as Secretary of Education, although she earlier expressed interest in becoming the Secretary of National Defense.
+Before her inauguration, on May 11, 2022, Marcos announced that Duterte agreed to join his cabinet as Secretary of Education, although she earlier expressed interest in becoming the Secretary of National Defense.
 According to Duterte, she chose to become the Education secretary instead to avoid "intrigues" about her loyalty to the administration.
-She was inaugurated in Davao City on June 19, 2022, but only officially started her term on June 30 in accordance with the Constitution.
+She was inaugurated in Davao City on June 19, 2022, but only officially started her term on June 30 in accordance with the constitution.
 At her request, the oath-taking, which was the first in Mindanao for a vice president, was administered by Associate Justice Ramon Paul Hernando, her former professor at San Beda College of Law.